Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Rabu, 15 Januari 2025 19.46.59 UTC
+- WIB: Rabu, 15 Januari 2025 20.27.41 UTC
-- WITA: Rabu, 15 Januari 2025 20.46.59 UTC
+- WITA: Rabu, 15 Januari 2025 21.27.41 UTC
-- WIT: Rabu, 15 Januari 2025 21.46.59 UTC
+- WIT: Rabu, 15 Januari 2025 22.27.41 UTC

 Kutipan Inspiratif:
-"This is not the end, this is not even the beginning of the end, this is just perhaps the end of the beginning."
+"The size of your problems is nothing compared with your ability to solve them.
+Dont overestimate your problems and underestimate yourself."

-Kategori: inspirational
+Kategori: motivational